H3llKa1ser/IT-and-Security-101/Cloud Computing/Docker/Dockerfiles.md

 | **EXPOSE**  | This instruction is used to tell the person who runs the container what port they should publish when running the container.                 | `EXPOSE 80` (publish to port 80)         |

+## Example Dockerfile

+    # THIS IS A COMMENT
+    # Use Ubuntu 22.04 as the base operating system of the container
+    FROM ubuntu:22.04

+    # Set the working directory to the root of the container
+    WORKDIR /

+    # Create helloworld.txt
+    RUN touch helloworld.txt